|

 http://www.experian.com

-a report from each credit reporting agency.
-Here’s why: Experian, Equifax and
+from each credit reporting agency.
+Here’s why: Experian, Equifax

-Trans Union are three entirely different companies.
-To compile your report
+and Trans Union are three entirely different companies.
+To compile your

-these agencies contact various companies that you deal with.
-But all of them
+report these agencies contact various companies that you deal with.
+But

-don’t necessarily contact the same companies.
-That’s why you need
+all of them don’t necessarily contact the same companies.
+That’s

-a copy of all three of your credit reports to make sure they are all reporting
+why you need a copy of all three of your credit reports to make sure they

 Looking for Free Credit Report?